jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

 3. Add outside donations from admin.

 == Changelog ==

+= 0.7.9 =
+Added support for Authorize.Net thanks to the work of Justin Carboneau from Exygy.
+Fixed issue of donation listing not displaying donations from edit campaign screen.
+Fixed issue of manual donation not accepting decimal values.
+Fixed issue of bullets appearing with pfund-comments shortcode.
+Fixed issue of warning message when other plugins/themes apply the "the_title" filter without the second parameter.
+Fixed issue of user avatar incorrectly displaying user who published the campaign versus the user who created the campaign.

 = 0.7.8 =
 Fixed issue of menu text temporarily changing to name of a new personal fundraising campaign when a user creates one.